Announcing Kolibri DAO

 Lastly, control of these contracts (revocation of funds, adjustments to reward rates and length of farms) is programmatically controllable via Kolibri DAO.
 If the community feels sufficiently differently than Hover Labs, a DAO vote can adjust these allocations, cancel the farms, or launch new farms at any time.

 Hover Labs’ Token Grant

 Hover Labs will receive a founders grant of 20% of the token supply.
-The supply is locked in a vesting smart contract which will continuously vest over the next 525600 blocks from launch (roughly 1 year at 1 minute block times).
-The unvested tokens locked in the vesting contract are illiquid, meaning that Hover Labs can’t move/spend them, but it’s important to note that they can be used to participate in voting, which falls in-line with our progressive decentralization plans.
+The supply is locked in a smart contract which will continuously make accessible over the next 525600 blocks from launch (roughly 1 year at 1 minute block times).
+The non-accessible tokens locked in the contract are illiquid, meaning that Hover Labs can’t move/spend them, but it’s important to note that they can be used to participate in voting, which falls in-line with our progressive decentralization plans.
 The airdrop will account for 15% of the total supply, and after 3 months of the liquidity mining program, >5% should be dripped out.
 Once this happens we’ll cross a threshold where the community will own more tokens than all of Hover Labs combined.

 The remaining 35% of tokens are placed in a community fund controlled by the DAO.
 The community fund is a smart contract capable of escrowing and receiving arbitrary amounts of FA1.2, FA2, or XTZ tokens.

 The remainder of kDAO in the community fund is intended to be used for the good of the protocol.
 The DAO has control of these funds and could choose to do a number of things with them, including:

 - Paying a grant for additional features or development on Kolibri